theodor90/Music-Quiz/README.md

 1. Clone the repository to your local machine: `git clone https://github.com/theodor90/Music-Quiz.git`.
 2. Install the required dependencies: `npm install`.
 3. Follow the setup instructions in the README file to initialize the project.
-4. Run the application using the provided command to start the quiz.
+4. Run the application using: `npm start`.

  <!--
  How to Contribute